-In the current model of AD pathogenesis, it is well established that deposition of amyloid plaques is an early event that, in conjunction with tau pathology, causes neuronal damage typically beginning in the hippocampus and resulting in the first clinical manifestations of the disease in the form of episodic memory deficits.
-Mormino et al [206] investigated the relationship between Aß deposition, as measured by 11C-PiB PET uptake, hippocampal atrophy, and episodic memory loss in cognitively normal healthy elderly subjects.
+In the current model of AD pathogenesis, it is well established that deposition of amyloid plaques is an early event that, in conjunction with subsequent tau pathology, causes neuronal damage typically beginning in the hippocampus and resulting in the first clinical manifestations of the disease in the form of episodic memory deficits.
+Mormino et al [206] investigated the relationship between AB deposition, as measured by 11C-PiB PET uptake, hippocampal atrophy, and episodic memory loss in cognitively normal healthy elderly subjects.
 They found an inverse relationship between 11C-PiB uptake and hippocampal volume and that episodic memory loss was predicted by hippocampal volume, but not by 11C-PiB uptake.
-The results suggest that low levels of CSF Aβ-42 (high levels of brain accumulation) in healthy elderly subjects may reflect early stages of AD pathogenesis and may subsequently mediate dementia through an effect on hippocampal volume and the resulting declines in episodic memory.
+The results suggest that low levels of CSF A β -42 (high levels of brain accumulation) in healthy elderly subjects may reflect early stages of AD pathogenesis and may subsequently mediate dementia through an effect on hippocampal volume and the resulting declines in episodic memory.
 These findings warrant further investigation.
+A β deposition may require abnormal p-tau181 to induce neuronal and synaptic damage.
+Desikan et al [544] found that CSF Aβ-42 was significantly associated with longitudinal change in cognition (CDR-SB, ADAS-cog) only in the presence of elevated p-tau181 in cognitively normal subjects.
+There was no significant association between abnormal levels of A β -42 alone and cognitive decline over 3 years.
+Results suggest that early intervention trials should take into account both increased p-tau181 and decreased A β -42 as individuals with this profile are likely to have a different rate of clinical progression from that of individuals with decreased Aβ-42 alone.